 NCERT Solutions Class 11 English The Lament – Free PDF Download

 Chapter 1 of NCERT Solutions for Class 11 English Woven Words Short Stories provides students with objective and subjective questions.
-The PDF of solutions can be downloaded for free by the students while answering the exercise wise questions to understand the concepts effectively.
-Students can access the NCERT Solutions anywhere and at any time to get a clear idea about the concepts which they are weak at and work on them for a good academic score.
+The PDF of solutions can be downloaded for free by the students while answering the exercise-wise questions to understand the concepts effectively.
+Students can access NCERT Solutions anywhere and at any time to get a clear idea about the concepts in which they are weak and work on them for a good academic score.

 Access answers to NCERT Solutions for Class 11 English Chapter 1 – The Lament

 1. Comment on the indifference that meets Iona’s attempts to share his grief with his few fellow human beings.

 A week before, Iona Potapov had lost his son.
 He wanted to express his emotions, suffering and worry at the loss of his son.
 The people who passed by were not keen to listen to him.
 The people were busy or in a hurry or tired.
 So no one took notice of his words when he started every time.
 At last, he told his story to his horse.